Silv3rHorn/GCP-IR-Notes/gke/playbook/containment.md

 ## Isolate Compromised Workloads

 * Move uncompromised workloads and future deployment of workloads to other nodes
-* Reduces an adversary’s ability to impact other workloads on the same node
+* Objective: Reduce an adversary’s ability to impact other workloads on the same node

 ```shell
 # cordon node with compromised workload to ensure no other pods are scheduled on it